 Educating your teen about the importance of seat belt use can also help your child gain an understanding of this potentially life-saving safety mechanism.
 Put in writing the rules and driving restrictions on which both you and your teenager agree.
 Parents should also continue to remind teenagers that driving without a seat belt is against the law and enforce strict punishments, such as loss of driving privileges, if their a son or daughter is ever found to be driving without being buckled in.

 Has your teen been injured in an automobile accident?
-Request your free "Indiana Crash Book: An Insider's Guide For Indiana Drivers And Passengers" or call us today at 800.278.9200 for your no obligation consultation.
+Request your free car crash informational ebook "Indiana Crash Book: An Insider's Guide For Indiana Drivers And Passengers" or call us today at 800.278.9200 for your no obligation consultation.